Where do I get Google Drive Folder, Shared Drive, or File ID?

 Get the Shared Drive ID

 In my case, the Shared Drive ID I needed was "0ABtjpQ8vsfWSUk9PVA".
-This can be found in the URL (something like this: "https://drive.google.com/drive/folders/{shared-drive-id}") visible when you opened the root directory of the Shared Drive.
+This can be found in the URL (something like this: "https://drive.google.com/drive/folders/{shared-drive-id}") visible when you open the root directory of the Shared Drive.